Ingesting Data

 or other reasons will never result in duplicate data points.

-However, you can instead also request an error to be raised if any of the generated datapoint IDs already exist.
+You can instead also request an error to be raised if any of the generated datapoint IDs already exist.

 This can be done by setting the allow_existing